top of page

 Advising call discussion

-Network members will be recruited to participate, matching their knowledge to the context, need, and what the funder is hoping to achieve.
-The date will be confirmed and network members will review pre-read materials and begin to explore the need with each other.
+The Causal Pathways leads will reach out to the Causal Pathways Network to identify expert advisors for the Brain Trust, matching their knowledge to the context, need, and what the funder is hoping to achieve.
+The date will be confirmed and Brain Trust Advisors will review pre-read materials and meet with each other in advance to prepare for the advising call.

 Follow up